 I’m praying that I have everything we need but more importantly, I’m praying that I won’t need it because the storm will weaken.
 I have enough food to make different meals out of and since we have a generator we’ll run the kitchen with it so I should be able to cook.
 Once the rain is gone, I can use the grill outside if for some reason we don’t have power and can’t use the generator.
 I could also fire up the wood stove in the living room and cook on top of it.
 I had to do that during the famous ice storm.

-Please make sure you are prepared.
-If you would like more information about what you should do to prepare, please go to NOAA’s Hurricane Preparedness Site and there are tons of tips on Pinterest for Hurricane Preparedness from other bloggers on how to prepare.
+Please make sure you prepare.
+If you would like more information about what you should do to prepare, please go to NOAA’s Hurricane Preparedness Site there are tons of tips on Pinterest for Hurricane Preparedness from other bloggers on how to prepare.
 I’ll update how it’s going for us as I can during or after the storm.
 Please be in prayer for us and everyone in the path of this storm and stay safe everyone!

 Here’s a handy little checklist that I made that you can download to help you prepare.
 It’s not an exhaustive list, but at least it will get you started in case you have to ride out a storm.